 method

-Push one typed message. cdr is the raw CDR (or whatever matches your typeName); the SDK prepends the type-name prefix and opens a fresh MoQT group per message. priority (TypeScript) overrides the QoS default for this single frame — 0 highest, 255 lowest.
-Returns immediately; the MoQT layer handles ordering and reliability.
+Send one typed message. cdr is the raw CDR (or the bytes that match your typeName).
+The SDK prepends the type-name prefix and opens a fresh MoQT group per message. priority (TypeScript) overrides the QoS default for this single frame: 0 highest, 255 lowest.
+The call returns immediately.
+The MoQT layer handles ordering and reliability.

 method